Successful Popper Fishing Techniques

 - Before the trip make sure you hit the gym as a fit lure angler will always catch more fish and be able to cast longer.

-Stick baits work best in calmer conditions anything with a lot of flash that can be worked slowly does the job, stickbaits that have the Japanese head dip and roll action are favourites.
+Stick baits work best in calmer conditions anything with a lot of flashes that can be worked slowly does the job, stick baits that have the Japanese head dip and roll action are favourites.

-Big slow pops and slow steady sweeps on stickbaits are the name of the game especially in choppy and rough conditions stay in contact with the lure at all times and watch it like a hawk most hits come from below and behind and it’s rare for a fish to chase a lure down unless it’s a pencil popper or stick bait.
+Big slow pops and slow steady sweeps on stickbaits are the name of the game and a killer popper fishing technique especially in choppy and rough conditions as you want to stay in contact with the lure at all times and watch it like a hawk most hits come from below and behind and it’s rare for a fish to chase a lure down unless it’s a pencil popper or stick bait.

 When you have a hit you get one chance to set the hooks so do it properly, strike hard and crank down strike hard again then crank down and then strike again one more time for luck then pump like a maniac make sure you have your harness on ready as having the rod butt in the groin with an angry GT on the end of the line can be distracting.
 Make sure your drag is set before hand and don’t fiddle with it on the first run it’s too late by that stage and any spike or sudden change in drag pressure from the drag or “palming” the spool can result in line and heart breakage’.

-Your guide will be giving instructions during the fight mostly to make sure you are in the best position on the boat to land the fish during the chaos try to keep an ear open to what he’s telling you.
+Your guide will be giving instructions on popper fishing techniques during the fight mostly to make sure you are in the best position on the boat to land the fish during the chaos try to keep an ear open to what he’s telling you.

-There is a lot more to lure fishing and this is just the start, you will learn during your weeks fishing how different fish respond to different movements on the lure.
-All fish want something different and will respond very differently to each other, some fish may want slow pops where as Roosters like it fast so mix it up a little.
-Never be afraid to ask your guide as they fish these waters a lot more than you would of, so asking people who know is the way forward.
+There is a lot more to lure fishing and different popper fishing techniques and this is just the start, you will learn during your weeks fishing how different fish respond to different movements on the lure.
+All fish want something different and will respond very differently to each other, some fish may want slow pops whereas Roosters like it fast so mix it up a little.
+Never be afraid to ask your guide what popper fishing techniques they use as they fish these waters a lot more than you would of, so asking people who know is the way forward.